quassy/prefect/docs/core/about_prefect/why-not-airflow.md

 The Airflow Scheduler is the backbone of Airflow.
 This service is critical to the performance of Airflow and is responsible for:

-- reparsing the DAG folder every few seconds
+- Reparsing the DAG folder every few seconds
-- checking DAG schedules to determine if a DAG is ready to run
+- Checking DAG schedules to determine if a DAG is ready to run
-- checking all Task dependencies to determine if any Tasks are ready to be run
+- Checking all Task dependencies to determine if any Tasks are ready to be run
-- setting the final DAG states in the database
+- Cetting the final DAG states in the database

 Conversely, Prefect decouples most of this logic into separate (optional) processes: